Volunteer with Pandas in China

 - Help with general assistance e.g. admin, office tasks

 - Updating websites, social media pages and writing blogs

 - Helping create educational / conservation awareness material

 What to Expect

 Play a part in preserving one of the world’s most endangered and fascinating creatures; the Giant Panda whilst also mixing sightseeing.
 As a volunteer you can learn all about these amazing creatures and assist with vital conservation work whilst experiencing cultural highlights.
-There are different panda volunteer programs and tours for different, here is an general itinerary for what to expect:
+There are different panda volunteer programs and experiences available, here is an general itinerary for what to expect:

 - Days 1 - 3 - Feast your eyes on the local sights sounds and dumplings of Xi’an, you’ll head to your project.
 Based in a scenic area over an hour from the city, you’ll take in China’s stunning landscapes on your way to meet the pandas and the other residents of the centre; the Lesser Panda (Red Panda), the Golden Monkey, the Sika, the Takin and Crested Ibis.

 - Days 4 - 7 - Project work begins!
 You will generally work at the project between around 8.30am and 5pm, you will lend a hand with a range of tasks from feeding and enclosure maintenance to assisting with observation and research, working in close proximity to the pandas.